nahtedetihw/SettingsButtons/README.md

 ### SettingsButtons is compatible with iOS 13 and iOS 14.

-** SettingsButtons gives a useful way of toggling dark mode, safe mode, or respring stright from settings, with a very clean look **
+** SettingsButtons gives a useful way of toggling dark mode, safe mode, or respring straight from settings, with a very clean look **

 * Join my Discord today to report any issues: https://discord.gg/64kVRNzKnF